Folyd/variant-counter/README.md

 }
 ```

-If a variant was ignored, it has no effect when your record that variant.
+If a variant was ignored, it has no effect when you record that variant.

 ```rust
 let mut counter = Level::counter();